kurojs/McView3D/README.md

 [McView3D](https://kurojs.github.io/McView3D/?skin=herobrine)

 ## Usages📌
 In this URL, the `skin` parameter at the end specifies the name of the skin you want to view.
-In the example above, the skin is **herobrine**.

 To view a different skin, simply change the value of the `skin` parameter in the URL.
 Example: